piekarsky/CPP-Playing-Card-Detector/README.md

 basic and divides this sum completely by 3.
 After this operation, a synthesis should be made color from these three components.
 The operations are performed in a loop for each image pixel.
 The photo below shows the perfect image after conversion.

+- binarization function
+The purpose of this function is to separate the foreground objects from the background.
+It designates for the image brightness threshold, and then pixels brighter than the threshold set are given one value, and the darker ones another.
+In this program, this function assigns an intensity value 1 pixels whose intensity is greater than 0.45 and assigns a value of 0 to others.